 The last stop before the airport is Abu Gnosh to meet Amnon of Sunway Tours for a dinner meeting in an authentic Lebanese Restaurant to provide more information about the details of managing a tour to Israel.
 Abu Gnosh is a Muslim community, and therefore, I was given directions not to look any Muslim man in the eye and to keep my eyes towards the ground.
 The small restaurant was pure middle eastern.
 We were served at least eight different hummus as appetizers.
 Then the chef prepared a different plate for each of us...as I am American, Pastor Rozen is Jewish and Amnon was Aramic.
 My plate was non-spicy lamb and beef, exactly what I would have chosen.
 The Chef then prepared samples of coffee and spices for me take home.
 Such extreme generosity and kindness.

 Pastor Rozen navigated the very tight time schedule, long lines and customs at the airport so that I could make my flight without any minutes to spare.
 The airlines did not charge extra for my overweight luggage and three carry-ons.
 Oh, the favor of GOD!
 It is a great advantage to have an advocate and tour guide at these critical moments in time.

-May 23, 2008, Friday ~ Safely arrived at Portland, Oregon International Airport (PDX) at 10:04 (Mission Accomplished, Over and Out)… Next Year in Jerusalem!
-ONLY GOD!
+May 23, 2008, Friday ~ Safely arrived at Portland, Oregon International Airport (PDX) at 10:04 ~ Mission Accomplished, Over and Out ~… Next Year in Jerusalem!
+ONLY YHVH!